tale-toul/OCP4AzureIPI/README.md

 ```
 $ oc login -u kubeadmin https://api.jupiter.example.com:6443
 ```
-* **Access to non secure applications**.- Any application route created in the Openshift cluster, using the _http_ protocol is accessible from the internet through the Application Gateway if a wildcard DNS entry is defined in the public DNS zone, if specific DNS records are created for every application, when the route hostname can be resolved, so the application will be accessible, no additional configuration is required in the Application Gateway.
+* **Access to non secure applications**.- Any non secure application routes created in the Openshift cluster using the _http_ protocol are accessible by default through the Application Gateway.
+The only requirement is that the hostname defined in the route can be resolved either by a wildcard DNS entry or by specific DNS records, no additional configuration is required in the Application Gateway.

     For example if the wildcard DNS domain is valid for the domain _\*.apps.jupiter.example.com_, the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_
-* **Access to secure applications**.- To enable access to an application route that uses the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.
+* **Access to secure applications**.- Secure application routes are not accessible by default through the Application Gateway.
+To enable access to a secure application route that uses the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.

 Some points to highlighting here are: